dfelinto/blender-manual/manual/animation/constraints/relationship/child_of.rst

 *******************

-*Child Of* is the constraint version of the standard parent/children relationship between objects (the one established through the :kbd:`Ctrl-P` shortcut, in the 3D Views).
+*Child Of* is the constraint version of the standard parent/children relationship between objects (the one established through the :kbd:`Ctrl-P` shortcut, in the 3D Viewport).

 Parenting with a constraint has several advantages and enhancements, compared to the traditional method: